 We expect that our success in winning new insurance clients will lead to higher market share and higher levels of installed devices.
 This should lead to more connections and higher levels of recurring revenues.
-We aim to continue to widen the insurance telematics market with leading new commercial propositions.
+We aim to provide wider and more analytics to increase the "share of wallet" in this space.
+We are increasing our sales headcount in the insurance area.